-In summary, all the precursor emission categories (NO_X, VOC, SO2, and NH3) decrease during the 2015-2035 period.
-This is as expected since most of the precursor emissions are related to the Residential Wood Combustion or the On-Road Motor Vehicle emission categories (i.e., 74-99% in 2015) reviewed in Appendix II, and the precursor emissions are reduced by the same control strategies that reduce Residential Wood Combustion PM{2.5} emissions (e.g., progressively cleaner burning home heating units) and On-Road Motor Vehicle PM{2.5} emissions (e.g., progressively cleaner vehicles and fuels).
+In summary, all the precursor emission categories (NO_X , VOC, SO_2 , and NH_3) decrease during the 2015-2035 period.
+This is as expected since most of the precursor emissions are related to the Residential Wood Combustion or the On-Road Motor Vehicle emission categories (i.e., 73-99% in 2015) reviewed in Appendix II, and the precursor emissions are reduced by the same control strategies that reduce Residential Wood Combustion PM{10} and $PM{2.5}$ emissions (e.g., progressively cleaner burning home heating units) and On-Road Motor Vehicle PM{10} and $PM{2.5}$ emissions (e.g., progressively cleaner vehicles and fuels).

-Condensable and Filterable PM{2.5} Emissions
+Condensable and Filterable PM10 Emissions

 In addition to the precursor assessment, LRAPA staff also did a more detailed analysis of the condensable and filterable fractions of the $PM{2.5}$ emission inventory.
-Unfortunately, as reviewed in Appendix II, the EPA guidance indicates there is not reliable condensable-filterable information available for the major $PM{2.5}$ emission categories in Oakridge-Westfir.
+Unfortunately, as reviewed in Appendix II, the EPA guidance indicates there is not reliable condensable-filterable information available for the major PM{10} emission categories in Oakridge-Westfir.

-For examples, condensable PM emissions are not an issue associated with mobile sources.
+For example, condensable PM emissions are not an issue associated with mobile sources.
 The MOVES model used for these sectors produces primary emission estimates for PM, including particle components (e.g., elemental carbon and organic carbon) and gaseous hydrocarbons (e.g., VOC, non-methane organic gases).
 These pollutant metrics would include both "filterable"